 2nd Annual Showcase

 The Honors College Capstone Showcase will take place on:

-- The showcase is free and open to all.
-Students are welcome to invite their families, friends, faculty, and professional staff.
+The showcase is free and open to all.

 Apply to Present

-All Honors College students completing Capstones are invited to apply to present their work in the Honors College Capstone Showcase by March 1, 2020.
-Proposals received after the March 1 deadline, will be considered as space allows.
+All Honors College students completing Capstones are invited to apply to present their work in the Honors College Capstone Showcase.
+Please submit your proposal by midnight, April 13, 2020.

 Students can rank their preferred presentation format and time.
-Because of limited spaces, an Honors College committee will review the applications and inform students if they have been selected and for which format and time by March 15, 2020.
+Because of limited spaces, an Honors College committee will review the applications and inform students if they have been selected and for which format and time.

 The Capstone Showcase presentations will adopt various formats.
 Please review the following options before accessing the application below.

 Location: South Wing seminar rooms (S120, S124, S126)